tristanjarrett/parkerbs/README.md

   - Install Bootstrap: `npm install bootstrap`
   - If not already installed then install Dart Sass: `npm install -g sass`

-You should now have a folder called node_modules and within should be the folders Bootstrap, jQuery & Popper.js You will also have a file called package.json and package-lock.json
+You should now have a folder called node_modules and within should be the folders Bootstrap, jQuery & Popper.js, you will also have a file called package.json and package-lock.json

 ### Compile SCSS (http://sass-lang.com/)
   - Compile once: `sass scss:css`